 There are two examinations to be taken.
 Both are two hours in length, and both are calculator papers.
-Pupils will be examined on number, algebra, ratio, geometry, probability and statistics.
+Pupils will be examined on number, algebra, ratio, geometry, probability, and statistics.
 Each paper is equally weighted with a range of topics examined.
 Pupils will sit either the Higher or Foundation tier.

 Pupils will be awarded with grades 1-9 with 9 being the top grade available.
 All pupils will need to secure a grade 4 or above.
+Those who do not achieve a grade 4 or above HAVE to study mathematics again if they stay in ANY educational establishment.